-Once you have logged in, click on “Change Your Automatic Renewal Status.”
-On the next page, select “Stop My Auto Renewal” and then click “Save My Preference.”
+Once you have logged in, click on “View Subscriptions.”
+On the next page, click on “Actions” and then select “Stop Continuous Service.”

 Log in to your web account here and click “Renew this Membership” on the left side of the screen.